 Clearing the Land requires team work.
 An experienced lumber man with a chain saw fells selected trees in place.
 The steep slopes require a spider hoe to dig up stumps and pass the timber up the hill.
-Finally, an escavator at the top takes timber from the spider hoe and loads it into a truck for disposal.
-For safety, steap slopes require an experienced team.
+Finally, an escalator at the top takes timber from the spider hoe and loads it into a truck for disposal.
+For safety, steep slopes require an experienced team.

 Building the Foundation requires a grid of steel reinforced beams on top of the drilled piers because this is earthquake country.
 My "flat land" experience in Texas was helpful, but the knowledge and experience of consultant James Gardner made the job run smoothly.
 Good manpower is in short supply now, but with a small team we did the job!